shardullavekar/android-sdk/ReadMe.md

         });
 ```

-## Payment
-### Collecting Payment Information
+### Displaying Payment Forms
-SDK currently supports to forms of Payment methods.

-1. Debit/Credit Card
-2. Netbanking

-These details can be collected in two ways.

-1. Pre-Created UI that comes with the SDK.
-2. Creating Custom UI to collect Debit/Credit card and Netbanking details.

-#### Using Pre-Created UI
+This SDK comes by default with payment forms (Cards and Netbanking) that can be used to collect payment details from the buyer.

 Add the following code snippet to your application's activity/fragment to use Pre-created UI.
 ``` Java
 private void startPreCreatedUI(Order order){